 These pictures were sent in to illustrate the problem one of our contributors had following his vasectomy reversal (vasovasostomy).
-They show an unusually high level bruising and swelling, much of which was due to a hematoma.
+They show an unusually high level of bruising and swelling, much of which was due to a hematoma.

 Hematomas are an uncommon but generally harmless potential complication of any vasectomy or vasectomy reversal.
 Hematomas can be uncomfortable and frightening, but they generally self resolve after a matter of weeks or, in extreme cases, months.
-Click here to read more about post-vasectomy hematomas.

-From the contributor: “We were extremely relieved when we FINALLY found your site containing real images of other patients going through the same thing, even though it was post vasectomy.
+We were extremely relieved when we found your site containing real images of other patients going through the same thing, even though it was post-vasectomy.
 We haven’t been able to relate his experience with anyone until last night.

 It was very helpful, and I want to thank you for that.
-I want you to use them so that we could possibly help someone else out in knowing that this thing DOES happen, and this is what it looks like.
-I haven’t been able to find ANYTHING concerning post vasovasostomy hematoma – so thank you so much, we really appreciate it.”
+I want you to use them so that we could possibly help someone else out in knowing that this thing does happen, and this is what it looks like.
+I haven’t been able to find anything concerning post-vasovasostomy hematoma – so thank you so much, we really appreciate it.

-Day 1, 4 hours after the operation
+4 hours after the operation

-“The scrotum started swelling IMMEDIATELY following surgery turning dark purple, then nearly black.
+The scrotum started swelling immediately following surgery turning dark purple, then nearly black.
 I started documenting this information because I was extremely worried that these symptoms would worsen.
-And I was right.”
+And I was right.

-Day 1, 12 hours after the operation
+12 hours after the operation

-“Within 8 hours after the procedure, my husband started experiencing tremendous pain accompanied with bruising and swelling in the right side of his groin.
-We prayed that this would be normal side effects from the reversal, and would eventually ease.”
+Within 8 hours after the procedure, my husband started experiencing tremendous pain accompanied by bruising and swelling on the right side of his groin.
+We prayed that this would be normal side effects from the reversal, and would eventually ease.